 Applications for grants and awards must be submitted as paper and electronic copies via proposalCENTRAL.
 Access is available using links provided in the American Cancer Society web site www.cancer.org (see Instructions).
 The electronic applications must be submitted at the proposalCENTRAL website by close of business (5:00 PM EST) on the specified deadline date.
-For the convenience of the applicant, paper copies are due one day after submission of the electronic copy. the following business day.
+For the convenience of the applicant, paper copies are due one day after submission of the electronic copy.
+If the deadline falls on a weekend or holiday, accepted the following business day.